contagon/handbook/handbook/36-creating-changing-and-naming-new-units.md

 A stake or mission president starts a new proposal at “[Boundary and Leadership Proposals](https://lcr.churchofjesuschrist.org/boundary-proposals).”
 If he cannot use the online system, he can download paper forms by clicking on the link.

 Approval of proposed stake changes comes from the First Presidency and the Quorum of the Twelve.
-Generally, they make a decision within six weeks of receiving a completed proposal.
+Generally, a decision can take up to eight weeks after receiving a completed proposal.

 ## 36.2 Creating or Changing Wards and Branches in Stakes